top of page

 It can also be used to

-• Upgrade Junior Open Water divers - For upgrading to adult OW certification card
+• Upgrade Junior Open Water divers - For upgrading to an adult OW certification card.

 • Upgrade Scuba Diver -as a refresher before the skills

-• Continuing Assessment - Assessment of divers readiness to continue
+• Continuing Education Assessment - Assessment of divers readiness to continue

-• Certified Divers from Other Organisations - to refresh skills of divers from other organisation
+• Certified Divers from Other Organisations - to refresh the skills of divers from other organisations.

 SEARCH AND RECOVERY